ambreenraheem/streamlit_project/streamlit_app_for_streamlit/README.md

 - Toronto Bike Share real-time GBFS feed
 - OpenStreetMap (via Nominatim) for geocoding
 - OSRM (Open Source Routing Machine) for route calculation

-Troubleshooting

-Issue: App crashes on deployment

-Check that all dependencies are in requirements.txt

-Ensure no local file paths are hardcoded

-Issue: Geocoding doesn't work

-Nominatim has rate limits; wait a few seconds between requests

-Ensure address format is correct

-Issue: Map doesn't display

-Check that folium and streamlit-folium versions are compatible

-Clear browser cache

-License
-MIT License - feel free to use and modify!